Blog freshness: Research notes liveLatest update: May 2026Telemetry mode: Public-safe live stripAI tools: Self-hosted demos live

 • Vaultwarden (password manager)

-🔓 Medium Security (Local Network Only):
+Medium Security (Local Network / Tailscale Only):

 • Jellyfin (media streaming)

-• Paperless-ngx (documents)
+• Paperless-NGX (documents)

-• Homarr (dashboard)
+• Homarr / Homepage (dashboards)

-🌐 Public Access:
+Public Access:

-• Portfolio website
+• Portfolio website (jay739.dev)

-• IT-Tools (utility tools)
+• IT-Tools, Vert, Paste (utility tools)

 Setup Process